- Traveling with GEEO

 Today, we have a scenic boat ride around the famous Pakleni Islands, offering a great escape for those wanting to spend a day relaxing on a quiet beach.

 Today, we leave Hvar and take a ferry to Split.
-Once there, we will take a guided walk around Diocletian's Palace, one of the most imposing Roman ruins in Europe.
+Once there, we will take a guided tour of Diocletian's Palace, one of the most imposing Roman ruins in Europe.
 It took over 10 years to construct and is built of white stone imported from the island of Brač.
 Visiting this UNESCO World Heritage Site is a perfect way to learn more about the history of Split.
 You will have the afternoon free to explore this charming seaside town.
 Opt to visit the local market and gobble up some Croatian delicacies.
 For a little more activity, visit Marjan's peak with gorgeous views over the city or hit up some of the hiking and biking trails in the area.
 Approximate travel time: 1 hr by ferry

 Our program ends in Split this morning.
 You may depart at any time.
 Want more adventure?
 Book two or more GEEO trips in the same year and receive a discount!
 GEEO will give you 10% off of the lesser value program(s) (up to 3 programs).
 If you don’t see a program that interests you that pairs with this trip, but still would like to extend your time abroad, let us know.
 We will work with you to find a non-teacher trip from our tour operator’s much larger catalog.
 Even better, if you are an educator, we can still offer you a discounted price on the trip you choose!